rasneetsingh/fbuCapstone-iConnect/README.md

 * Create a Post
 * Like/Comment/Share Post
 * Message
+*Create a Group Chat, Add Participant and start messaging.
 * View someone's university (Google map Api)
 * Search User by school/country/major.
+*Notificaton to see who liked and commented on post *Dark Mode

 **Optional Nice-to-have Stories**

-*Create a group, add participants and start conversation
+*Notificaton to see who liked and commented on post *Create a group, add participants and start conversation *Push Notification

-*Push Notification